One3One/EthGasFeesBot/README.md

 # EthGasFeesBot
-[EthGasFeesBot] is a telegram cryptocurrency Bot created by @icyurei or @ikmxleo.
+[EthGasFeesBot] is a telegram cryptocurrency Bot.
 You can check the current gas price of Ethereum in Gigawei (Gwei) every 3 hours or any time that you want.
 Can only be run with Cron Jobs and using Glitch.me.
 A little bit different with previous Bot.

 donate me some ETH